Spirulina during pregnancy: are there benefits?

 Is spirulina safe during pregnancy?

-There is not a lot of research done with spirulina investigating the effects it has on pregnant women, but there are a few articles that touch on the benefits and the risks that we will discuss throughout this article.
+There is not a lot of research done with eating spirulina and investigating the effects it has on pregnant women.
+But there are a few articles that touch on the benefits and the risks that we will discuss throughout this article.

 Studies in mice are promising, as they tend to show positive effects of spirulina during pregnancy.